 About StreamScapes

-In 1989, environmental education programmes were still emerging in Ireland.
-That same year, Coomhola Salmon Trust was founded by Paul Kearney and Mark Boyden at a small research facility along a tributary of the Coomhola River.
+In 1989, Coomhola Salmon Trust was founded by Paul Kearney and Mark Boyden at a small research facility along a tributary of the Coomhola River.
 Initially focused on producing native salmon stocking projects for rivers in the southwest of Ireland, supporting salmon reintroduction efforts to the great River Rhine, and conducting freshwater pearl mussel captive breeding research, the trust soon recognised the need for broader public engagement.

-From this foundation, StreamScapes was established—an innovative Aquatic & Biodiversity Community Engagement Project designed to foster a deeper public connection to local water and wildlife conservation efforts.
-In 2023, StreamScapes became an independent entity, continuing its vital education and engagement activities at a national level.
+From this foundation, the StreamScapes Programme was established—an innovative Aquatic & Biodiversity Community Engagement Project designed to foster a deeper public connection to local water and wildlife conservation efforts.
+In 2023, StreamScapes became a separate, independent organisation, continuing its vital education and engagement activities at a national level.

 If you wish to access StreamScapes books, resources, or our award-winning Outreach Programme, please contact us at info@streamscapes.ie